jcrites/web-terminal/structured-data.md

 ## Structured Data

-WebTerminal commands will consume and produce structured data (similar to Nushell and PowerShell).
+WebTerminal commands will consume and produce structured data [^1].
-In its simplest form, we might think of this data as JSON.
+The simplest form of this structured data might be JSON.

-For example, a command like `ls` might produce the following data:
+A command like `ls` in WebTerminal might produce the following raw data:

 ```json
 [